 What is the basis of human emotion?

 Kristen Lindquist, PhD., is a social and affective neuroscientist studying how emotions and social behavior arise from the dynamic interplay of brain, body, and culture.
-She holds the Robert K. and Dale J. Weary Chair in Social Psychology at The Ohio State University, where she is Professor of Psychology and a faculty member in the Social Psychology and Cognitive Neuroscience areas.
 By combining social cognition, psychophysiology, functional neuroimaging, and large-scale data science, her work investigates how conceptual knowledge, social context, and physiological states shape affective experience across development.
-Work in her Affective Science Lab examines how emotions emerge from the confluence of the brain, body, and cultural learning.
-Read more about Dr. Lindquist.
+She holds the endowed Robert K. and Dale J. Weary Chair in Social Psychology at The Ohio State University, where she is Professor of Psychology, a faculty member in the Social and Cognitive Neuroscience areas, and on the Steering Committee of the Center for Cognitive and Behavioral Brain Imaging.
+Read more about Dr. Lindquist or her Affective Science Lab.

 Research Interests